 During overnight programs we will have one female instructor in the dorm with the girls and the boy’s dorm will be staffed with one male instructor.
 The staff members with the group have access to a cell phone at all times.

 For SEACAMP I, II & III transportation to and from San Diego must be arranged by student and family and it is not included in tuition.
-SEACAMP San Diego is located 15 minutes from the San Diego Airport.
+SEACAMP San Diego is located about 15 minutes from the San Diego Airport.
 Complimentary airport pick-up and drop-off is provided for students as long as they are traveling as regular passengers and arrive and depart inside our designated time frames.

 More specific travel information can be found in each program.